Stwerd/city-explorer-api/README.md

 Finish time: 10am

-Actual time needed to complete: 6 hours
+Actual time needed to complete: 6 hours [Wireframe](images/wireframe.png)

+Name of feature:Send forecast from the web, and send movies from the web to the main server

+Estimate of time needed to complete: 8 hours

+Start time: 2pm

+Finish time: 10pm

+Actual time needed to complete: 8 hours [Wireframe](images/image.jpg)